maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ![2.7 (dot enabled)](cmd0x0E-2.7.png) ![.E.F.G.H. (dot enabled)](cmd0x0E-.E.F.G.H..png) ![2.7 (dot disabled)](cmd0x0E-2-7.png) ![.E.F.G.H. (dot disabled)](cmd0x0E-G-H-.png) ![2.7 (dot enabled)](cmd0x0E-2.7.png)

-- After reset mode is "dot replacement enabled".
+- After reset, dot replacement is enabled.
-  All `.` characters will be replaced by switching on the decimal point of the 7-segment unit.
 - The dots in `2.7` and `.E.F.G.H.` get replaced (except the dot at the beginning of `.E.F.G.H.` - there is no previous character).
-- Next the mode changes to "dot replacement disabled" with command `0x0E`.
+- Next, dot replacement is disabled with command `0x0E`.
-  All `.` characters will be rendered in their own 7-segment unit.
 - The dots in `2.7` and `.E.F.G.H.` are not replaced.
 This makes `2.7` three units long.
   It makes `.E.F.G.H.I.` nine units long, so that scrolls (after reset, character mode is active).
 - The `0x0F` enables dot replacement again, so the final `2.7` comes out with the decimal point again.